Diagnosis of frontotemporal dementia

 After a person dies, it is possible to make a pathological diagnosis of FTD, as the changes to the brain can be directly seen at a post-mortem.

 If you or someone close to you is experiencing changes such as significant memory loss, confusion or language difficulties, it’s a good idea to visit your GP for an assessment.
-Read what to expect.
+Read about what to expect.